qgis/QGIS-Documentation/source/docs/user_manual/introduction/getting_started.rst

 Installation from source
 ........................

-If you need to build |qg| from source, please refer to the installation instructions.
-They are distributed with the |qg| source code in a file called :file:`INSTALL`.
+If you need to build QGIS from source, please refer to the installation instructions.
+They are distributed with the QGIS source code in a file called :file:`INSTALL`.
 You can also find them online at http://htmlpreview.github.io/?https://raw.github.com/qgis/QGIS/master/doc/INSTALL.html